jc2820/FAC18-application/README.md

 About me webpage as part of my application to FAC Winter 2019 cohort.

-# Page features:
+Page features<br />
-Page background as image carousel (displays edited images of 3 of my recent paintings). // Buttons for next, previous and play/pause on the carousel. // Button to toggle visibility of the text boxes, revealing the image behind. // Page colour scheme changes depending on time of day (morning, daytime, evening and night). // Links to other prerequisite profiles (freecodecamp, Codewars and to this repository).
+Page background as image carousel (displays edited images of 3 of my recent paintings). <br />
+Buttons for next, previous and play/pause on the carousel. <br />
+Button to toggle visibility of the text boxes, revealing the image behind. <br />
+Page colour scheme changes depending on time of day (morning, daytime, evening and night). <br />
+Links to other prerequisite profiles (freecodecamp, Codewars and to this repository).